Stamford (1), Lincolnshire. Location map

 Burghley House is one of the largest Elizabethan mansions in the country and is built mainly of Barnack Stone which was also used to build Peterborough Cathedral.
 It is approximately 240 feet by 125 feet and features distinctive square towers with turreted tops.
 The towers are a little reminiscent of Melford Hall in Suffolk which is also an Elizabethan mansion.

-Barnack is actually in Northamptonshire but very near to both the border with Lincolnshire and to Stamford.
+Barnack is actually in Northamptonshire but very near to both the border with Lincolnshire and to Stamford and can be reached by walking from Stamford on public footpaths.